secretGeek/til/asp.net_mvc/select_dropdowns.md

     });

-Note the part above where it says "term.term" --- I discovered i needed that while debugging...
+Note the part above where it says "term.term"  I discovered i needed that while debugging, like a primitive cave dweller.

 These two DTO classes are used on the server, for sending json back to select2 in a form it expects.